Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The function first checks for the guest author’s name.
 If it exists, then it replaces the author’s name with the guest author’s name.

-Now you will need to edit the post where you want to display the guest author name.
-Go to the custom fields meta box and add your guest author name.
+Now, you will need to edit the post where you want to display the guest author’s name.
+Go to the Custom Fields meta box, add your guest author name, and finally click on the ‘Add Custom Field’ button.

-For details, see our article on how to rewrite guest author name with custom fields in WordPress.
+For more details, see our article on how to rewrite guest author names with custom fields in WordPress.

-On many popular blogs and news sites, multiple authors contribute to write an article.
+On many popular blogs and news sites, many authors contribute to writing a single article.
 However, WordPress only allows a single author to be associated with a post.

-One way to solve this problem is by using Co-Authors Plus plugin.
-To learn more, see our guide on how to add multiple authors on a WordPress post.
+One way to solve this problem is by using the Co-Authors Plus plugin.
+To learn more, see our guide on how to add multiple authors to a WordPress post.

-Another way to do that is by adding contributors as a custom field.
+Another method is adding contributors as a custom field.

 First, you need to edit the post where you want to display co-authors or contributors.
-Scroll down to the custom fields meta box and add author names as co-author custom field.
+Then, scroll down to the Custom Fields meta box and add author names as co-author custom fields.

-Now add this code to your theme files where you want to show co-authors.
+Now, you need to add this code to your theme files where you want to show co-authors:

 <?php